GrishmaChavan01/ContextAPI/miniContext/README.md

 - Now we create one userContextProvider.jsx file.
 The context which we created it provide a value that can be accessed by any child component wrapped in a Context.Provider.

 # How it helpful for this application
-- In this application we use useContext to pass the username
+- In this application we use useContext to pass the Username.